livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 Now you can set the **default column behavior** property of the data grid.
 Select the button (1) and execute the following in the Message Box (2):
+>Careful of continuation character " \\"

-    set the dgProps["default column behavior"] of group "DataGrid 1" to the long id of selobj()
+    set the dgProps["default column behavior"] of group "DataGrid 1" \
+       to the long id of selobj()

 Now it is time to customize your script!